 - 1. Be able to describe the process of collective bargaining. - 2.
 Understand the types of bargaining issues and the rights of management. - 3.
-Discuss some strategies if you become part of a union.
+Discuss some strategies when working with unions.

 When employees of an organization vote to unionize, the process for collective bargaining begins.
 Collective bargaining13 is the process of negotiations between the company and representatives of the union.
-You probably remember our discussion on negotiations in Chapter 9 "Handle Conflict and Negotiation".
-Many of the tips in that chapter can help you should you ever be in a position to negotiate on behalf of a union or management.

 The goal is for management and the union to reach a contract agreement, which is put into place for a specified period of time.
 Once this time is up, a new contract is negotiated.
 In this section, we will discuss the components of the collective bargaining agreement.